maxime-beck/tomcat-maven/README.md

 # Deployment

-If using the Kubernetes cloud clustering, the pod needs to have the persmission to view other pods.
+If using the Kubernetes cloud clustering membership provider, the pod needs to have the persmission to view other pods.
 For exemple with Openshift, this is done with:
 ```
 oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default -n $(oc project -q)
 ```